Mdrafi4632/Project-3/README.md

 Submitted by: **Md Rafi**

-This web app: **This web app: Guess the Prophet is an interactive flashcard web app designed to help users learn about various prophets in Islamic tradition.**
+This web app: **Guess the Prophet is an interactive flashcard web app designed to help users learn about various prophets in Islamic tradition.**

 Time spent: **4** hours spent in total